 Mark A. Johnston

-Mark Johnston focuses his practice on complex commercial litigation, including class action, products liability, employment, environmental, trademark, medical malpractice, health care, government contracts, and insurance coverage.
+Mark Johnston focuses his practice on complex commercial litigation, including class action, medical malpractice, toxic torts, products liability, employment, environmental, insurance broker liability, trademark, government contracts, and insurance coverage.
 He frequently defends insurance companies in direct action suits in various jurisdictions throughout the country and in class action, bankruptcy, trademark, and coverage cases.
-He litigates commercial claims such as breach of contract, breach of fiduciary duty, corporate fraud, administrative negligence, fraudulent conveyance, unfair and deceptive business practices, tortious interference, and unlawful disclosure of trade secrets.
-Mark has also litigated a variety of employment matters involving discrimination claims, non-compete agreements, executive compensation, and employee benefits.
+He regularly litigates commercial claims such as breach of contract, breach of fiduciary duty, corporate fraud, administrative negligence, fraudulent conveyance, unfair and deceptive business practices, tortious interference, and unlawful disclosure of trade secrets.
+Mark has also litigated various employment matters involving discrimination claims, non-compete agreements, executive compensation, and employee benefits.

 - Kawashima v.
 Holder, 132 S. Ct.
 1166 (U.S. 2012).
 Co-counsel at both the petition and merits stages before the Supreme Court of the United States in case involving deportation orders for two legal aliens convicted of minor tax crimes.